gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

     style D2 fill:#50b432,stroke:#3d8a26,color:#fff
 ```

-A simple mirror acts as a proxy to PyPI, making packages available immediately after publication.
-While this provides
+A simple mirror is a proxy to PyPI, making packages available immediately after publication.
+While this provides faster
-faster downloads, offline availability, and enables centralized logging, it offers limited protection against
+downloads, offline availability, and enables centralized logging, it offers limited protection against supply-chain
-supply-chain attacks - malicious packages get through instantly unless you layer on additional controls like scanning or
+attacks - malicious packages get through instantly unless you layer on additional controls like scanning or allowlists.
-allowlists.
 Examples include devpi in simple mode and basic Artifactory setups.

-Ingestion control actively controls what packages enter the organization by enforcing a mandatory delay window
+Ingestion control governs what packages enter the organization by enforcing a mandatory delay window (typically 6-7
-(typically 6-7 days) and scanning packages before making them available.
-This provides security benefit by giving the
+days) and scanning packages before making them available.
+This provides security benefit by giving the community time to
-community time to discover threats, but requires dedicated infrastructure and policy management.
+discover threats, but requires dedicated infrastructure and policy management.

 #### How Ingestion Control Works